usefixie/fixie-wrench/README.md

 ### Optional command line flags:

 - **-v**: Verbose mode.
-In verbose mode, Fixie Wrench will print logs for each request to STDERR
+In verbose mode, fixie-wrench will print logs for each request to STDERR
-- **--socksConnectionString**: If set, Fixie Wrench will use this connection string instead of the `FIXIE_SOCKS_HOST` environment variable
+- **--socksConnectionString**: If set, fixie-wrench will use this connection string instead of the `FIXIE_SOCKS_HOST` environment variable

 ### Forwarding multiple ports:

-Fixie Wrench accepts multiple positional arguments, each specifying a forwarding command in the form of `$localPort:$host:$remotePort`.
-A single instance of Fixie Wrench can proxy to many remote hosts on different local ports.
+fixie-wrench accepts multiple positional arguments, each specifying a forwarding command in the form of `$localPort:$host:$remotePort`.
+A single instance of fixie-wrench can proxy to many remote hosts on different local ports.

 ### Platform-specific binaries and the cross-platform launcher

-If you install fixie-wrench from the releases page, `./bin/fixie-wrench` is a bash script which determines the OS and architecture of your machine and loads the correct pre-built Fixie Wrench binary.
+If you install fixie-wrench from the releases page, `./bin/fixie-wrench` is a bash script which determines the OS and architecture of your machine and loads the correct pre-built fixie-wrench binary.
 Out of the box, the launcher supports 64 bit x86 chips and 64 bit ARM chips.
 It supports MacOS and Linux, making it possible to use the same command locally on an Apple Silicon Macbook and an x86 Linux server like Heroku.

 You can also call out to a specific prebuilt binary directly (eg. `fixie-wrench-linux-arm64`), but you should not need to in normal operation.